-Rule Change: Open
+Rule Change: Completed

 Clear and consistent community engagement is important

-Clear and consistent community engagement helps facilitate proactive and constructive relationships between TNSPs and local communities and improves the quality of planning undertaken by TNSPs for major transmission projects through the identification of risks to timely delivery.
+We consider that clear and consistent community engagement helps facilitate proactive and constructive relationships between TNSPs and local communities and improves the quality of planning undertaken by TNSPs for major transmission projects through the identification of risks to timely delivery.

 Rule change request